dougy147/mcbash/README.md

 For Arch users, there is an up-to-date package on the AUR (e.g. `yay -S mcbash`)

-## Functionalities
+## Functionalities overview

 As servers may differ in the way they handle requests, one need to adapt.
 The key feature of `mcbash` is **flexibility**.
-It comes with handy options to manage your requests. `mcbash --help` display most common options.
-For *"advanced"* settings, read the manual (`man mcbash`).
+It comes with handy options to manage your requests.

 | Option                    | Functionality                                                |
 |---------------------------|--------------------------------------------------------------|